jundalisay/superb/content/en/superphysics/solutions/isaiah.md

 - Impartial Spectator (IS-) — the AI must be impartial.
 In pantrynomics, we achieve this by setting its base valuation to the common grain of the country that it is measuring
 - Automated Intelligence (-AI-) — describes the AI as something that automates the existing thought-processing of whatever the Impartial Spectator's socio-political-economic goal is, whether it be price prediction, capital flows prediction, election prediction, legislation prediction, population demographic prediction, disease prediction, etc.
-- Aggregation Hub (-AH) — describes the centralization of the functions of the AI as a single cohesive unit, manifesting as socio-economic singularity
+- Aggregation Hub (-AH) — describes the centralization of the functionalities of the AI as a single cohesive unit, manifesting as socio-economic singularity.
+Nowadays, these functionalities are called 'skills' as Alexa Skills or 'actions' as Google Actions.

 The idea is inspired by the prophet Isaiah who made many predictions about events in the Middle East.
 Likewise, AI is designed to make predictions about anything that it is evidenced by real data.